 Kindergarten students made pictographs that charted the characteristics of the classmates in their computer group.
-Together they thought of images they could find or draw in KidPix to represent things like hair color, gender and age.
+Together they

 First Graders chose from a number of different topics (Favorite Pets, Favorite Colors, Favorite Holidays, etc.) and began by gathering data from their classmates using a tally chart.
 They then translated their tally chart findings into a bar graph on the computer.